Introduction to Web Design in 2025

 Human-Centric Interfaces

-User experience is no longer just a buzzword—it’s the foundation of modern websites.
-In 2025, design revolves around real human needs.
-Designers are asking, “How does this make the user feel?” and crafting interfaces that respond to emotion, habits, and intent.
+The user experience is no longer a buzz word, it is what modern websites are based upon.
+In 2025, the design is based on human needs.
+Designers now are asking, how does this make the user feel and are designing interfaces that respond to emotion, habits and intent.

 Micro-Interactions for Engagement